KdanMobile/storybook/README.md

 *build static -*
 npm run build-storybook

-*All necessary static files will be generated within a hidden ".out" folder.
+*All necessary static files will be generated within "docs" folder.